|

 establishment of an economic and monetary union, this became physical reality

-in 2002 when 12 member countries exchanged their national currencies to the euro.
+in 2002 when 12 member countries exchanged their national currencies to the Euro.

-(2007) and they were followed by Cyprus, Malta, Slovakia and Estonia 2008-2011.
+was followed by Cyprus, Malta, Slovakia, Estonia, Latvia and Lithuania 2008-2015.
 The other

 The EC's customs union and its supranational element meant that several western European

-they voted no in a referendum.
+politicians and voted no in a referendum.

 The south European countries of Spain, Portugal and Greece were at this time